 The interpreter should avoid obstructing the view of any individual involved in the proceeding.
-An interpreter, who uses sign language or other visual modes of communication, however, must be positioned so that the sign language, facial expressions, and whole body movement are visible to the person for whom the interpreter is interpreting.
+An interpreter, who uses sign language or other visual modes of communication, however, must be positioned so that the sign language, facial expressions, and whole-body movement are visible to the person for whom the interpreter is interpreting.

-The interpreter is encouraged to avoid personal or professional conduct that could discredit the court.
+The interpreter shall avoid personal or professional conduct that could discredit the court in or out of the courtroom.